 If it is relevant to the point you are making, you may add the name of the judge to the footnote, along with an indication for dissenting opinions.

-Use the last name of the judge followed by the abbreviation for the office (e.g., CJC for Chief Justice of Canada, JA for Justice of Appeal, J for Justice, JJ for Justices).
+Use the last name of the judge followed by the abbreviation for the office (e.g., CJC for Chief Justice of Canada, CJA for Chief Justice of Appeal, JA for Justice of Appeal, J for Justice, JJ for Justices).

 At times, it will be important to let the reader know the full history of a case.
 Even though it is called “history,” it refers to what happened earlier and later to a particular case.
 For example, if you are discussing a case from the British Columbia Court of Appeal, you may want to let the reader know where to find the trial level decision as well as that the case went to the Supreme Court of Canada.
 Further, you will want to let the reader know if the Court of Appeal decision is affirming/reversing the earlier decision and whether the Court of Appeal decision was affirmed/reversed by the Supreme Court of Canada.